 In the book, Spiritual Depression, D. Martin Lloyd Jones draws a lesson from David's own battle with stinkin' thinkin' in Psalm 42.
 Jones' summary admonition is important for all of us who want to renew our minds:

-The key to stamp out stinkin' thinkin' is to renew your mind with the truth of God's Word.
+The key to stamping out stinkin' thinkin' is renewing the mind with the truth of God's Word.

-What " tattoo" is messing with your mind?
-Replace that stinkin' thinkin' with the truth of God.
+Is there a "tattoo" that you or someone else has burned into your mind?
+Replace that stinkin' thinkin' with God's Word.
 Write out the verse that addresses your challenge.
 Put it where you can see it.
 Review it often.